 Dirt accumulates on the conductive connectors found on either end of the USB cables or the connector pins in an iPhone or an iPad or a computer.
 In this case, lightly dust these connectors off with a clean cloth, preferably with a microfiber cloth, or use mini vacuums to blow off dirt and debris.

 Burnt and faulty connectors or conductive pins due to overheating can also be a reason why a computer does not recognize a connected iPhone or iPad.
+Note that overheating damages specific electronic components.
 Have the device checked in an authorized service center.
 The accumulation of dirt or damages in the connectors or conductivity pin of an iPhone or iPad might also prevent the device from charging properly.